citizenfx/fivem-docs/content/scripting-reference/runtimes/javascript/functions/emit-server.md

 title: Emit - server
 ---

-Use `emit` function when you want to trigger an even from the server to the server.\
+Use `emit` function when you want to trigger an event from the server to the server.\
 You need to declare the event on the server with [on](/scripting-reference/runtimes/javascript/functions/on-server) or [onNet](/scripting-reference/runtimes/javascript/functions/onNet-server) first.

 ## Signature